endil/omniauth-immobilienscout24/README.md

 Execute the ```bundle``` command to install the gem.

 Next, tell OmniAuth about the ImmobilienScout24 provider.
-For a RubyOnRails application, your ```config/initializers/omniauth.rb``` file should look like:
+For a Ruby on Rails application, your ```config/initializers/omniauth.rb``` file should look like:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do